insertsurnamehere/cps32midi/README.md

 i neeed more comments...
 it's a work in progress, i need to finish the vibrato code, also i don't like the mixing (either the volume command, or the sustain is at fault here).

-i know my descriptions suck
+i know my descriptions suck,
 deal  with it >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>:(

 JOJO MIDIS